webspired/cookiecutter-djangocoms/README.rst

 * Uses PostgreSQL everywhere (9.2+)
 * Environment variables for configuration (This won't work with Apache/mod_wsgi).
 * uWsgi integration is only fully supported with a Docker setup; if you run it outside of Docker, you need to install und monitor uWsgi for your platform.
+* django-compressor has been removed since it does not support offline compression with Sekizai

 Usage